aadityaprasad1304/yolo3_object_detection/README.md

 ## Contact

-For inquiries and suggestions, please contact [Your Name] at [your.email@example.com].
+For inquiries and suggestions, please contact Aditya Prasad at adityaprasad11@gmail.com